Keeuwbuck/DigitalPortfolio/README.md

 ![Evidence](https://github.com/Keeuwbuck/DigitalPortfolio/blob/5a6215b57063affd5fe647b54b43e06bd1ff41b2/skills%20and%20intrest.jpg)

 ###### Situation
 My team is currently not on time with their work.
 They are leaving everything for the last minutes.
+They dont have a good schedule when it comes to submission dates.

 #### Task
-I improved my team members to be more efficient with their work and time.
+I need my team members to be more efficient with their work and time.
+They need to put maximum effort into their assigntments.

 #### Action
-I created weekly meeting and assigned task to ensure everybody is on date with their work.
+I created weekly meetings and assigned tasks to ensure everybody is on date with their work.

 #### Result
-Because of the smalls actions we could sumbit our work 3 days before the time.
+Because of the small actions we could sumbit our work 3 days before the time.
+My team members was also more effecient with their times.

 ## Personality Assessment
 ![Evidence](https://github.com/Keeuwbuck/DigitalPortfolio/blob/083bd016a1539dfa5c3eb0bb20cd40140995ffe3/personality.jpg)